SoumyaNamdeo3015/Hashing-and-Hash-Functions-/README.md

 clustering issues. <br>
 # Structure and Fucntions :

-&bull; In BaseClass.h there's an Account struct.
+- In BaseClass.h there's an Account struct. <br>
-&bull; There are two vectors namely bankStorage1d (for probing strategies) and bankStorage2d for(chaining strategies).
+- There are two vectors namely bankStorage1d (for probing strategies) and bankStorage2d for(chaining strategies).